 In the interim, in the 1980s, Sandra formed an oilfield service company and worked there for 15 years as owner and CEO.
 This business experience taught her valuable lessons she now shares as a mentor to young women entering into business.

-Sandra retired in 2007, married Russ Herman and moved to New Orleans, where she continues to work with numerous groups and organizations including the French Market Corporation’s Board of Directors and as the President of the Louisiana Center for Women in Government and Business’s Board of Directors.
+Sandra retired in 2007, married Russ Herman and moved to New Orleans, where she continues to work with numerous groups and organizations including the French Market Corporation’s Board of Directors and as the Corporate President of the Louisiana Center for Women in Government and Business’s Board of Directors.
 She is an active member of BRAVO, the organization that supports the New Orleans Ballet Association.
+Sandra is President of The Club, a networking organization which offers participants the opportunity to network and exchange business cards and information in a social setting.
 Sandra is also assisting her son Ron Thompson in his oilfield business in San Antonio, Texas.

 Sandra has been the recipient of numerous awards including Entrepreneur of the Year in Baton Rouge, the Louisiana Wildlife Federation’s Professional Conservationist of the Year twice, and the Lifetime Achievement Award presented by the Louisiana Center for Women in Government.